|

 What is a class like?

-It is casual, but focused and professional.
-The overall theme of the class is to "Make your partner look good".
-It begins with several group games or exercises with everyone working together to develop a sense of teamwork and to get the mind and body activated.
-Then we usually do several exercises in smaller groups, all working simultaneously on a given improv skill.
-After each activity there is a moment for brief feedback and questions.
-In the last half hour or so, we usually do a scene or game with 2, 3 or 4 people while the rest of the class watches (usually everyone gets a turn).
-All feedback is constructive and supportive.
-Each exercise builds on previous exercises so you never feel like you're thrown into something for which you are not prepared.
-There are a lot of smiles and laughter although the purpose of the class is not to be funny, but to be spontaneous and collaborative. |
+Classes are casual but focused and professional.
+The guiding principle is to “make your partner look good.”
+We start with group games that build teamwork and get everyone mentally and physically engaged.
+Then we move into smaller group exercises, all working simultaneously on a specific improv skill.
+Each activity is followed by brief feedback and questions.
+In the final half hour, we typically do scenes or games with 2–4 people while the rest of the class watches—usually everyone gets a turn.
+Feedback is always constructive and supportive.
+Each exercise builds on the last, so you’re never thrown into something unprepared.
+There’s plenty of laughter, but the goal isn’t to be funny—it’s to be spontaneous and collaborative. |

 Can I miss the first class of a series?